Take-A-Photo: 3D-to-2D Generative Pre-training of Point Cloud Models: Related Work

 \section{Related Work}

 \textbf{Point Cloud Analysis.} Point cloud analysis is a fundamental and important task in the realm of 3D vision.
-Current literature has developed point-based and voxel-based methods to extract structural representations from 3D point clouds.
+Current literature has developed two principal methodologies to extract structural representations from 3D point clouds, namely point-based and voxel-based methods.
 Point-based methods~\cite{pointnet, pointnet2, wang2019dynamic, thomas2019KPConv, pointnext, pointmlp} process unordered points directly, introducing various techniques for local information aggregation.
 Existing point-based methods can be categorized into three types: SetAbstraction-based~\cite{pointnet, pointnet2, pointnext}, DynamicGraph-based~\cite{wang2019dynamic}, and Attention-based~\cite{yu2021pointr, yu2022point, pang2022masked, liu2022masked, pointm2ae}, all of which focus on modeling the relationships between points.
-Voxel-based methods~\cite{maturana2015voxnet, klokov2017escape, riegler2017octnet} partition the 3D space into ordered voxels and employ 3D convolutions for feature extraction.
+Owing to their exceptional ability to effectively preserve fine-grained geometric information, point-based methods are frequently employed for object-level tasks.
+On the other hand, voxel-based methods~\cite{maturana2015voxnet, klokov2017escape, riegler2017octnet} partition the 3D space into ordered voxels and employ 3D convolutions for feature extraction.
 Voxel-based methods are primarily based on SparseConvolution~\cite{choy2019minkowski, graham2018sparseconv}, which enables efficient convolution operations in 3D space through sparse convolutions.
+In exchange for faster processing speeds, voxel-based methods sacrifice their capacity to capture detailed local structures, making them more suitable for large-scale scene-level tasks rather than object-level tasks.